sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 ## Introduction

 In the last semester of my bachelor's journey, I decided to take a course about algorithmic game theory.
 In the end, we did this fun, small project with [Henry Fleischmann](http://www-personal.umich.edu/~henryfl/index.html), where we managed to design a mechanism that addresses the *gerrymandering*[^1] problem, proving it has the desired properties.
-The [report](./Modeling-Fair-Redistricting-Commissions/Report.pdf) is available.
+The [report](./Modeling-Fair-Redistricting-Commissions/Report.pdf) and the [poster](./Modeling-Fair-Redistricting-Commissions/Poster.pdf) for this project are available.

 ## The Model